NATIONAL ENGLISH TOFFEE DAY

 Fanny Bullock Workman – 1859

 The explorer spent most of her career climbing the Himalayas.
-One of her most noted achievements includes being the first woman to exceed 23,300 feet when she climbed Pinnacle Peak.
+One of her most notable achievements includes being the first woman to exceed 23,300 feet when she climbed Pinnacle Peak.

 Elvis Presley – 1935

 Known as the King of Rock ‘n’ Roll, Presley gained fame in 1955 with his first number 1 hit sing, “Heartbreak Hotel.”
-Before long he was cast in his first film, Love Me Tender.
-After serving in the Army, Elvis’ music career rocketed off the charts.
+Before long, he was cast in his first film, Love Me Tender.
+Then, after serving in the Army, Elvis’ music career rocketed off the charts.